FrankN88/MS2_University-Research-Group/README.md

     - To access current weather data for any location.

 ## Testing
-Testing information can be found in a separate testing [file](TESTING.md "Link to testing file")
+Testing information can be found in a separate testing :information_source: [file](TESTING.md "Link to testing file")

 ## Deployment